Sreeshma13-git/LMSCode/README.md

-Please install the file.Inside that there is a Database folder and a backup file.Restore that back up in sql and run the solution in visual studio. login with credentials UserName: admin@demo Password :123 or if you want to create a new user go to the user table and create new admin user with isadmin boolean true
+Please install the file.Inside that there is a Database folder and a backup file.Restore that back up in sql and run the solution in visual studio. login with credentials UserName: admin@demo Password :123 For Members default passwod is 789 and username is their emailId provided during taking the membership or if you want to create a new user go to the user table and create new admin user with isadmin boolean true